Scheduled Runs

 - Personality - optionally select a personality.
 Defaults to Neutral.

-- Schedule - describe when to run in natural language (e.g., “Every Monday morning at 8 AM” or “Every weekday at 9am”).
-Voxli interprets this and sets up the schedule.
+- Schedule - describe when to run in natural language (e.g., “Every weekday at 9am”).
+Voxli interprets this and sets up the cadence.

 - Timezone - select the appropriate timezone.